Explicit Acyclic Models and (Co)Chain Operations: Contractions

-{\bf DEFINITION 4.0.} A {\it contraction} is a chain homotopy $h \colon C_* \to C_{*+1}$ with $dh + hd = Id - \rho$.
+{\bf DEFINITION 4.0.} A {\it contraction} of an augmented based chain complex is a chain homotopy $h \colon C_* \to C_{*+1}$ with $dh + hd = Id - \rho$.
 Thus $\epsilon$ and $\iota$ are chain homotopy inverses of each other.
-If a contraction exists we call $C_*$ a {\it contractible complex.}.
+If a contraction exists we call $C_*$ a {\it contractible complex}.
 If a contraction is chosen, we call $C_*$ a {\it contracted} complex.\\